laminlabs/lamin-docs/docs/tutorial.md

 :::

-### Branches & agent plans
+### Manage changes with branches

-When you need more control, you can track work on a branch and link an explicit agent plan to a run.
+When you need more control you can also use git-inspired change management via contribution branches that you merge into main.

 <!-- #region -->